Menu Close

 We have forgotten and neglected the truths of the biological and emotional distinctives of male and female.
 We have abandoned the biblical view of masculinity, and substituted all kinds of imbalances in its place.

-This has mainly occured as a reaction to the domineering masculinity of the recent past in our society.
-Just as those in power in the recent past justified the second class citizenship of some races, and slavery, they also justified the supression of women.
+This has mainly occurred as a reaction to the domineering masculinity of the recent past in our society.
+Just as those in power in the recent past justified the second class citizenship of some races, and slavery, they also justified the suppression of women.
 The women’s movement rightfully looked for certain types of equality in our society, and have largely achieved them, including the right to vote, to own property, and to be paid equal wages for equal work.

 But something happened along the way.
-In trying to counter the false masculinity of the domineering, and even voilent men leading society, the women’s movement began to hate the masculine.
+In trying to counter the false masculinity of the domineering, and even violent men leading society, the women’s movement began to hate the masculine.
 They tried to say that men and women were not only equal in rights, but equal in personality and temperament – that there was no difference between male and female.
-And they even tried to denigrate and destroy some of the traits we call male, like aggression and leadership by fiat, by labeling them as “pathologic,” when they were really created by God to be used properly, and in balance with concilation and leadership by consensus, respectively.
+And they even tried to denigrate and destroy some of the traits we call male, like aggression and leadership by fiat, by labeling them as “pathologic,” when they were really created by God to be used properly, and in balance with conciliation and leadership by consensus, respectively.

 The Post-Feminism Men’s Movement